gmako6/telegramscrapper/README.md

 `$ python3 scraper.py`

 - ( members.csv is default if you changed name use it )

-- Send Bulk sms To Collected Data
+`$ python3 add2group.py members.csv`

-`$ python3 smsbot.py members.csv`
+- ( it is adviced to use IDs since they work the best)

 - Update Tool